 Gently squeeze the brake lever several times until the pistons have advanced and contact the pad spacer.
-One piston may move faster than the other; continue to squeeze the lever until the pistons touch the spacer.
+One piston will always move slightly faster than the other; don't worry about that.
+Continue to squeeze the lever until the pistons touch the spacer.

 Remove the pad spacer and gently push the pistons back into the caliper with a plastic tire lever.

 Repeat steps 3 and 4 until the pistons move smoothly and evenly.
 This can take several repetitions!

 Reinstall the pads and wheel and loosen the caliper bolts.